-The Chief Accounting Officer (CAO), was appointed on 1st September 2020, in line with the 2016 guidance.
-Due to the expansion of the Trust currently this role is part-time CAO.
+The Catholic Senior Executive Lead (CSEL) is the Accounting Officer (AO) and was appointed on 1st September 2022, in line with the 2016 guidance.

 Arrangements for setting pay and remuneration of key management personnel (KMP)

 The Schools within Our Lady of Grace Catholic Academy Trust agreed that they would apply the School Teachers Pay and Conditions Document (STPCD) published annually by the Department for Education.
 The Local Authority pay policy follows the STPCD regarding pay scales and ranges.
 The Trustees approve the policy annually.
 This policy applies to all staff, including key management personnel, i.e. the SLT, as noted on page 1.